Do I Have Anxiety Disorder Or Am I Just Worrying?

 Separation anxiety disorder

 Separation anxiety refers to intense distress, worry, and fear related to being apart from one’s attachment figure(s).
-This often involves distress or anxiety due to beliefs that this person will be harmed or that something else will happen to create a longer-term separation.
+The symptoms of separation anxiety disorder often arise out of beliefs that this person will be harmed or that something else will happen to create a longer-term separation.
+Anxiety about separation can be overwhelming.

 When does worry become a disorder?